 The notice will be with the neighbour for 14 days.
 If your neighbour does not respond, it means that your neighbours have not agreed.
 So, your surveyor has to issue a ten days’ notice to warn them to appoint their surveyor.
 Otherwise, under section 10 of the Party Wall Act, the owner will appoint a surveyor.

-The maximum days for the notification period are 24 days according to the Act, and the surveyor must follow it.
+The maximum days for the notification period are 24 days according to the Act 1996, and the surveyor must follow it.

 In case of a conflict, the surveyor has to issue a schedule of conditions for the neighbour’s property, approximately taking 3-4 days.
-After this, the draft Award is prepared by the surveyor.
-Then draft award is validated to make any corrections.
-The final Award will be signed and served to the Adjoining Owner.
+After this, the surveyor will prepare the draft award.
+It is then validated to make any corrections.
+The final Award is then signed and served to the Adjoining Owner.
 Then, the Award is given to the owners, and the work can start.

-Before starting any construction activity, several steps and legal requirements are required, which are mentioned above.
+Before starting any construction activity, there are several steps and legal requirements which are mentioned above.
 They require a lot of time, and in case any conflict arises, more time is needed to complete the requirements and proceed with the work.
 You can always appoint a qualified surveyor to fulfill all requirements and save time.